 One thing is certain as we exit the pandemic: there has rarely been a better time for business owners to sell and get top dollar for their business.
-The past two years have seen a sea-change in most industries, and the move to remote work (and the current move back to the office) is motivating many high net worth individuals to think about moving to business ownership.
+The past two years have seen a sea-change in most industries, and the move to remote work (and the current move back to the office) is motivating many high-net-worth individuals to think about moving to business ownership.

-For business owners, a little preparation and advice from a valuation professional will greatly increase your options to sell and ability to connect with the right buyers.
+For business owners, a little preparation and advice from a valuation professional will greatly increase your options to sell and your ability to connect with the right buyers.
 (Spoiler: this is our wheelhouse.)

-We see some owners with inflated expectations of what their business is worth, and are disappointed at the value their business commands on the market- because they waited until the last minute to seek professional guidance.
+We see some owners with inflated expectations of what their business is worth and are disappointed at the value their business commands on the market- because they waited until the last minute to seek professional guidance.
 We recommend 3-5 years to put in a formal exit plan.
-The sales cycle is 6-12 months once an owner moves forward in earnest to sell a business.
+The sales cycle is 6-12 months once an owner moves forward earnestly to sell a business.
 Having a valuation completed early on will help an owner understand their value today and build a work backward plan to reach their desired valuation target in the future.

 With this timeline in mind, an owner can position themselves to receive multiple offers.
 Some of the top tips to drive maximum value include: